Mykolas Biržiška: Biography

-In 1918 he was elected a member of the Council of Lithuania, and signed the Act in 1918.
-He served briefly as Minister of Education in the Second Cabinet of Ministers, and was busy preparing to reopen Vilnius University.
+In 1918 he was elected a member of the Council of Lithuania, and signed the act in 1918.
+He served briefly as Minister of Education in the Second Cabinet of Ministers.
+During his service on the post, he was busy preparing to reopen Vilnius University, and ordered for the Belarusian Gymnasium of Vilnia to open.

+After the threat of the Soviet westward offensive, the Lithuanian government withdrew from Vilnius to Kaunas on January 2, 1919, he remained there as its official representative.
+In this role, he protested against the takeover of the city by the Polish Self-Defence of Lithuania and Belarus to its commander, General Władysław Wejtko.
+After the city was occupied by the Bolsheviks, he remained there, while his brother Vaclovas became the Bolshevik commissioner for education.

+After the city was recaptured by the Polish army in April 1919, he began publishing a Polish-language newspaper, Głos Litwy (The Voice of Lithuania), in which he advocated for the incorporation of Vilnius into Lithuania as its capital and engaged in disputes with the Polish press.

 On 31 January 1920, Mykolas Biržiška wrote in Lietuvos aidas:the issue of belonging to a certain nationality is not decided by everyone at will, it is not a matter that can be resolved according to the principles of political liberalism, even one cloaked in democratic slogans.During the events that preceded the Polish occupation of Vilnius in 1920, Biržiška acted as a negotiator.
 In summer 1921 he landed in court for an article in newspaper "Straż Litwy", and was defended by attorney Tadeusz Wróblewski.
 He was one of 32 Lithuanians arrested in January 1922 and expelled formally a month later by decision of Aleksander Meysztowicz, president of Central Lithuania provisional government, from Vilnius and handed over to Lithuanian army.

 He moved to Kaunas, the temporary capital, where he became a professor of literature at University of Lithuania.
 While a professor, he was an editor of the Lithuanian Encyclopedia, and participated in a number of social and cultural organizations.
 He became founder and chairman of the Union for the Liberation of Vilnius.
 Biržiška then served as rector of Vilnius University from 1940 to March 1943, and in autumn 1944.

 After the second Soviet occupation in 1944, Biržiška went to West Germany, and was a professor at the Baltic University in Hamburg and Pinneberg.
 He moved to the United States in 1949.
-He pursued his earliest interests, folklore and folk dance, until his death in 1962.
+He pursued his earliest interests, folklore, and folk dance until his death from a heart attack in 1962.